TouhouEnjoyer/marilega-autosplitter/README.md

 Bugs:

-Most bugs have been ironed out, but let me know if it splits incorrectly on a certain level.
-It may still happen sometimes in castles.
+Should be none, but I have noticed some odd behavior from world 3.
+Let me know if you encounter any bugs.